MicrosoftDocs/customer-insights/ci-docs/audience-insights/remove-duplicates.md

 This step in customer or account unification sets up rules for handling duplicate records.
 This step is optional.
 If rules are not configured, system-defined rules are applied.
 Customer Insights identifies duplicate records and merges them into one record.
 Source records get linked to the merged record with alternate IDs.

-> [!NOTE]
-> For individual consumers (B-C), the unification process involves customers.
-For business accounts, this part of the unification process involves accounts.
-Screen titles indicate whether it is customers or accounts.

 ## Include enriched entities (preview)

 If you enriched entities on the data source level to help improve your unification results, select them.
 For more information, see [Enrichment for data sources](data-sources-enrichment.md).